fengyuanchen/cropperjs/README.md

 Check if the current image is a cross-origin image.

 If it is, when clone the image, a `crossOrigin` attribute will be added to the cloned image element and a timestamp will be added to the `src` attribute to reload the source image to avoid browser cache error.
+(Sending the timestamp parameter can be supressed if needed, see the shouldBustCache option)

 By adding `crossOrigin` attribute to image element will stop adding timestamp to image URL and stop reload of image, but the request (XMLHttpRequest) to read the image data for orientation checking will require a timestamp to bust cache to avoid browser cache error now, you can set the `checkOrientation` option to `false` to cancel this request.
+(Sending the timestamp parameter can be supressed if needed, see the shouldBustCache option)

 If the value of the image's `crossOrigin` attribute is `"use-credentials"`, then the `withCredentials` attribute will set to `true` when read the image data by XMLHttpRequest.

+### shouldBustCache

+If for some reason the extra timestamp query parameter should not be sent to the server you can suppress this behavior by setting the shouldBustCache option to false.
+This can be the case when for example the urls used are signed for example for use with AWS CloudFront or AWS S3.
+This could result in the cache not being busted though for some browser.

 ### checkOrientation